 The recovery journey usually starts in a local clinic or hospital.
 Some people recover from a stroke quickly, some people will always need ongoing treatment to continually recover.
 The recovery journey can be long term and fit in towards an adapted lifestyle.

-Q: What therapy treatments would a stroke survivor enrol onto?
+Q: What exercise based therapy treatments would a stroke survivor enrol onto?